A journey toward planetary intelligence

 Receive dispatches as they are published.
 No frequency commitment.
 Posted when something is worth saying.

 WhatIfWe begins with one question.
-What it becomes depends entirely on what we generate together.
+Everything it becomes depends entirely on what we generate together.

 If you carry a perspective, a knowledge, a way of seeing that you suspect is irreplaceable — this project is for you.
 Join the experiment.